MitraZen/Master-task-App/DEPLOYMENT.md

 # Production Deployment Guide

-## 🚀 Simple Task Tracker - Production Ready
+## 🚀 Master Task Tracker - Production Ready

-This guide will help you deploy the Simple Task Tracker application to production.
+This guide will help you deploy the Master Task Tracker application to production.

 ## 📋 Pre-Deployment Checklist